lstrobel/ultimate-chinese/README.md

 # Anki: Ultimate Chinese

-An attempt to make a complete and comprehensive Chinese study deck for Anki, inspired by [Ultimate Geography](https://github.com/anki-geo/ultimate-geography).
+An attempt to make a complete and comprehensive Mandarin Chinese study deck for Anki, inspired by [Ultimate Geography](https://github.com/anki-geo/ultimate-geography).

 Currently focused on Taiwanese Mandarin, but I do plan to expand to support learners focused on Mainland Mandarin as well.

 If you have any suggestions or concerns, please leave an issue.

-TBCL data was originally sourced from: <https://coct.naer.edu.tw/page.jsp?ID=41>

 ## Getting Started